 Make sure you are properly utilizing the “Buy” functions on both Instagram and Pinterest to ensure that all those gorgeous beauty products can actually be purchased by your fans!

 Conversely, unless you are focusing on gaining affiliate business then I wouldn’t worry too much about Linkedin for your beauty brand.

-Think too about how to showcase your product so don’t just take a photo of it on the shelf!
-If you are selling a rose lip balm then add a vase with roses, a string of pearls and some vintage lighting filters … you get the idea!
+Think, too, about how to showcase your product, so don’t just take a photo of it on the shelf!
+If you are selling a rose lip balm, tadd a vase with roses, a string of pearls and some vintage lighting filters … You get the idea!